-POLICY H5: RESIDENTIAL CAR PARKING

-New residential development should incorporate sufficient parking provision to meet the needs of future residents in accordance with the Leicestershire parking standards except that:
+POLICY H7: RESIDENTIAL CAR PARKING - New residential development should incorporate sufficient parking provision to meet the needs of future residents in accordance with the Leicestershire parking standards except that:

-- 1) New residential development shall include the following minimum number of car parking spaces: - 2) 4+ bedroomed dwellings shall have a minimum of 4 off-street parking spaces within the curtilage of each dwelling. - 3) Extensions to existing dwellings should not result in the loss of parking spaces below the minimum level.
+New residential development shall include the following minimum number of car parking spaces:

+4+bedroomed dwellings shall have a minimum of 4 off-street parking spaces within the curtilage of each dwelling.

+Extensions to existing dwellings should not result in the loss of parking spaces below the minimum level.

-J) REFUSE STORAGE
+REFUSE STORAGE

 The advent of the wheelie bin system with its requirement for each household to store, and yet have easy access to, three large, strong refuse and recyclables containers has posed some problems for the villages.
 Many of the existing homes were designed with narrow frontages and no easy access to the rear, resulting in many households having to store the unsightly containers at the front of their homes or on the pavement or wheel the containers through their houses to position them for collection.
-Although welcomed, the three-bin system has a negative effect on the villages' appearance when large bins are clearly visible.
+Although welcomed, the three-bin system has a negative effect on the villages' appearance when large bins areclearly visible.

-POLICY H6: REFUSE STORAGE

-New homes are to be designed so that they can accommodate storage containers compliant with the collection system.
-This currently comprises three wheelie bins which occupy a space 0.75 x 1.8m.
-This hardstanding must be separate but can be adjacent to private car parking spaces.
+POLICY H8: REFUSE STORAGE - New homes are to be designed so that they can accommodate storage containers compliant with the collection system.
+This currently comprises three wheelie bins whichoccupy a space 0.75 x 1.8m.
+This hardstanding must be separate but can be adjacent to private carparking spaces.

-In the case of terraced housing, paths or private/shared passageways must be provided at ground floor level between the houses to allow free and easy movement of refuse bins.
+In the case of terraced housing, paths or private/shared passageways must be provided at ground floorlevel between the houses to allow free and easy movement of refuse bins.

-K) EXTERNAL STORAGE
+EXTERNAL STORAGE

 The provision of secure sustainable outside storage is now a necessity for home occupiers.
-Pastimes now include: gardening, food production, alfresco eating, barbecuing, sitting out, entertaining, the recreational use of bikes and other sports.
+Pastimes now include gardening, food production, alfresco eating, barbecuing, sitting out, entertaining, the recreational use of bikes and other sports.

 All these activities generate equipment which, when not in use, needs to be stored securely.
-When storage is inadequate or non-existent, this equipment tends to go into the garage, thereby eliminating car parking spaces.
+When storage is inadequate or non-existent, this equipment tends to go into the garage, thereby eliminating carparkingspaces.
 This is a very big issue in Kibworth where there are many narrow streets which are quickly prone to congestion.

-The following external storage standards are based on an update to Parker Morris Standards that were established some 55 years ago.
+The following external storage standards are based on an update to the Parker Morris Standards (1967).

-POLICY H7: EXTERNAL STORAGE

-New residential development shall include provision for secure external storage at the following minimum standard:
+POLICY H9: EXTERNAL STORAGE - New residential development shall include provision for secure External storage at the following minimum standard: